xataio/pgroll/docs/README.md

 ### Drop constraint

-A drop constraint operation drops a constraint from an existing table.
+A drop constraint operation drops a single-column constraint from an existing table.

 Only `CHECK`, `FOREIGN KEY`, and `UNIQUE` constraints can be dropped.